Just Command Runner Guide¶

 # Infrastructure

-just gcp init-stage dev # Create all infrastructure
+just gcp init-stage dev # Create web/worker SAs + Cloud SQL, etc.

 just gcp scheduler-setup dev # Create scheduled jobs

-just gcp lb-setup prod "example.com" # Set up load balancer (see deployment guide for alternatives)
+just gcp lb-setup prod "example.com" # Set up HTTPS load balancer

 # Maintenance